 Serverless databases support ACID transactions with the new approach of classifying sequencing and scheduling functionality within a single layer above the stored data system.
 Thus, queries incoming from the end user application is managed before the DBMS interacts with the data storage system.

-This gives enough time for the nodes in a cluster to decide which node will handle this transaction before the write begins while making sure that two simultaneous process doesn’t modify the dataset.
+This gives enough time for the nodes in a cluster to decide which node will handle this transaction before the write begins while making sure that two simultaneous processes don’t modify the dataset.
 In this manner, it is possible to scale while making room for ACID transactions as well.

-Moreover, some applications might need strong schema while some might need schema-less model.
-To all these problems, an ideal serverless database supports structured as well as unstructured data, while providing an option whether you want to opt for schema or not.
+Moreover, some applications might need strong schema while some might need a schema-less model.
+To all these problems, an ideal serverless database supports structured as well as unstructured data.

 Schema optionality empowers the development teams with the support of use cases of structured and unstructured data.
-More to that, schema optionality facilitates all the advantages of having a schema with none of the inherent disadvantages.
+It also facilitates all the advantages of having a schema with none of the inherent disadvantages.

 Benefits of Serverless Database

 #1.
 Real-time Access: You have access to your data at a granular level.
-Whatever the data that you store, gets automatically indexed by default and it makes those indexes available immediately.
+The data gets indexed by default and it makes those indexes available immediately.

 This means you’ll be able to constantly query, read, write, update and add new items to your serverless database.
 What’s more?
 It will have easy and instant access via functions.

 #2.
-Infinite Scalability: Serverless databases can be scaled up or down anytime you want.
-As discussed already, they start-up or shut down as per the application’s need.
+Infinite Scalability: Serverless databases can be scaled up or down anytime you want as they start-up or shut down as per the application’s need.

 If your functions are querying, reading or writing data to the same database cluster, it will scale the computing units (ACU in the case of Aurora Serverless) to handle the load.